 What is a Toxic Relationship?
 Its Effects & Traits

 Toxic is a very negative word and should we apply it to love and relationships?
 Yes, it is relevant to do so because sometimes relationships can be full of negativity.
-A toxic relationship is the one that makes you feel exhausted, insecure, misunderstood all the time, and disrespected.
+A toxic relationship makes you feel exhausted, insecure, misunderstood all the time, and disrespected.
 Relationships become toxic when love becomes an obsession.

 Effects of Toxic Relationship:

-This obsession of the other person then starts consuming your inner peace and exposes to you the ugly side of love.
+This obsession with the other person then starts consuming your inner peace and exposes to you the ugly side of love.

 A relationship usually turns toxic when understanding issues start prevailing between two people.
 Or it can also happen when the feeling of possessiveness in love turns into a feeling of insecurities.

 Insecurities incur a lot of damage to any relationship.
 While you make tough choices in love, love should give you a feel-good factor.
 But in toxic relationships, it is completely different as you start to feel strangulated in the name of love.
 Like some foods do not suit your gut, even some relationships do not suit your happiness.

 Traits of a Toxic Relationship: